qiyuw/WSPAlign.InferEval/README.md

 # WSPAligner-inference
-This project provides the inference libarary for [WSPAlign](https://github.com/qiyuw/WSPAlign).
+This project provides the inference libarary and evaluation scripts for [WSPAlign](https://github.com/qiyuw/WSPAlign).

 ## Requirements
 Run `pip install -r requirements.txt` to install the required packages.